luizacintraf/customerapi/README.md

 # Django Simple API: Costumer API

-These is a simple API to get costumers infos, it has some functions to update the database from a csv and add address coordinates
+These is a simple API to get customers infos, it has some functions to update the database from a csv and add address coordinates

 ## Table of Contents